 Four-stroke motors, on the other hand, are similar to an automobile.
 The oil flows through the engine via an oil pump and requires changes at a scheduled interval.

 Fortunately, motors are equipped with sensors to measure oil levels.
 When the levels drop below a safe level, an alarm sounds.
-Consult your manual to determine the low oil alarm sound emitted.
+Consult your manual to determine the low oil boat alarm sound.

 Likely the most frequent alarm to sound on a boat.
 Watercraft engines become overheated due to raw water intake blockages, broken impeller blades, and other causes.
 High temperatures cause severe damage; therefore, take action immediately.